pierre-rouleau/usrhome/readme.rst

-Here's a Kali Linux terminal with the Z shell using USRHOME selecting the original Kali Linux Z Shell configuration (moved into the ``usrcfg/do-user-zshrc.zsh`` file aand selected based on the USRHOME prompt model value):
+Here's a Kali Linux terminal with the Z shell using USRHOME selecting the original Kali Linux Z Shell configuration (moved into the ``usrcfg/do-user-zshrc.zsh`` file and selected based on the USRHOME prompt model value):

 .. figure:: res/on-kali-linux.png